SoilFLO/interview-takehome/README.md

 - A truck can have many tickets and a ticket can only be dispatched from one truck
 - A ticket has a time it was dispatched
 - A ticket has a number that is incremented per site
-- A ticket has one of the following materials
+- A ticket has one of the following materials:
   - Soil
   - Rubble
   - Asphat